kig/raspivid_mjpeg_server/README.md

 ![Screen-to-screen latency](https://github.com/kig/raspivid_mjpeg_server/raw/master/images/latency.jpg)

 Screen-to-screen latency with 50 FPS camera, 60Hz screen and Chrome as viewer is about 120ms over WiFi.
-Camera-to-OpenCV latency might be 30-60 ms lower (how would you measure?)
+Camera-to-OpenCV latency might be 30-60 ms lower.
+Measure by using an OpenCV app to display a timestamp, point the camera to it, and use the OpenCV app to save the image from the camera along with timestamp.

 With 240Hz screen on Win10 Chrome and Raspberry Pi 3 v1 camera set to 120 FPS, the screen-to-screen latency is around 60 ms.